evanthegrayt/standup_md/README.md

 I wasn't sure that others would find this useful, but then the pandemic happened, which I assume made doing standups via chat much more common.

 In a nutshell, calling `standup` from the command line will open a standup file for the current month in your preferred editor.
 If an entry for today is already present, no text will be generated.
 If an entry for today doesn't exist, one will be generated, and if a previous entry exists, it will be added to today's entry as what your previous day's work.
-See [usage](#usage) for examples.
+See [example](#example).
 There's also an API if you'd like to use this in your own code somehow.

 ## Installation
 ### Via RubyGems
+*COMING SOON.
+For now, please use the [manual installation instructions](#manual-installation).
+The gem will be officially released once tests are written*.

 Just install the gem!

 ```sh